jimsander/dcm_security_guide/implementation/implementation.rst

 Implementation
 --------------

-Now you need to decide how you are going to implement your Dell Cloud Manager security objectives.
+Now you need to decide how you are going to implement your Dell Cloud Manager Cloud security objectives.

-1. Different User types (Roles)

-2. Resources

-3. Actions

-2. Qualifiers

- * ANY
- * GROUP
- * MINE
+What roles do you need to create?
+For each role:

+* What access rights do you need to create in the role?

+ * What Resources need to be defined in the role?
+ * What Actions for each resource need to be defined?
+ * What Qualifier needs to be defined for each action?

+  * Allow "any" access for the action?
+  * Restrict to "Group" ownership for the action?
+  * Restrict to "user" ownership for the action?

 .. toctree::
    :maxdepth: 3